The RHDV-2 Vaccine is HERE, and MANDATORY!

 About Us

 Our exotic animal hospital is dedicated exclusively to the care of birds, exotic small mammals, reptiles, and even fish!
-We can offer everything your pet needs for a healthy and happy life, from wellness care and grooming to diagnostics and dentistry, but we can also provide emergency care during our opening hours, along with more specialized treatment for referred patients.
+We can offer everything your pet needs for a healthy and happy life, from wellness care and grooming to diagnostics and dentistry, but we can also provide emergency care during our operating hours, along with specialized treatment for referred patients.